Everything You Need to Know About Google My Business Posts

 Offer posts allow you to promote sales, coupons, discounts, or specials that your business is currently providing.
 You can even create an exclusive promotion just for your GMB listing if you wish.
 These posts include a bright yellow tag (on desktop and mobile search) that definitely draws a searchers eye.

 Image/Video: Make your Offer more compelling by adding either an image, GIF, or 30 second video (max upload size is 100 mb).
+You can add up to 10 photos or videos.

 Offer Title (Required): You have up to 58 characters with spaces for your offer title.
 Just like with the Events posts, this gives you a bold title that makes your offer pop.
 If you use the entire space provided, some of the title will get cut off in the post preview of your branded Knowledge Panel.